John Ek Commando Knives

 EK Knives serving military fighting men since the 1940s.
 World War II, Korea, Vietnam, Desert Storm, Iraq, Afghanistan

 Ek Throwing Knife: This is an Ek knives throwing knife from Their time in Richmond, VA.
 It is a reproduction of those made during WW-II and later.
-It is made from one piece of steel and indestructible. it comes with its original leather sheath.
+It is made from one piece of steel and is indestructible. it comes with its original leather sheath.
 The knife could be used for stabbing but there is not much edge length for cutting, but then the thumb daggers and lapel daggers do not have much edge either.
 I do not know if there are any known incidents of this type of knife being used in combat.
+I am not a proponent of throwing away your weapon in combat!

 Below: My latest Ek Knife from KaBar is really a winner.
 I like it a lot.
 The handle is more ergonomic than some of the previous ones due the the deeper hollows in the handle scales.
 The 6 1/2 inch blade is well balanced by a 5 7/8 inch handle.
 I measure the blade at 0.150 inches thick.
 That is pretty comparable to a WW-II model.
 I especially like the guard on this knife too.
 What I DO NOT like is the sheath, at all!
 I rant about it on my white shadow blog so I'll spare you the rant here.
 I am also not crazy about the tiny little crest they put on the blade